anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## YANG Module Security Considerations

 The enhanced voucher-request described in {{I-D.ietf-anima-rfc8366bis}} is based on {{RFC8995}}, but uses a different encoding based on {{I-D.ietf-anima-jws-voucher}}.
-The security considerations as described in {{RFC8995}} Section 11.7 (Security Considerations) apply.
+The security considerations as described in {{RFC8995}} section 11.7 (Security Considerations) apply.

 The YANG module specified in {{I-D.ietf-anima-rfc8366bis}} defines the schema for data that is subsequently encapsulated by a JOSE signed-data Content-type as described in {{I-D.ietf-anima-jws-voucher}}.
 As such, all of the YANG-modeled data is protected against modification.

 The use of YANG to define data structures via the {{?RFC8971}} "structure" statement, is relatively new and distinct from the traditional use of YANG to define an API accessed by network management protocols such as NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
-For this reason, these guidelines do not follow the template described by {{RFC8407}} Section 3.7 (Security Considerations Section).
+For this reason, these guidelines do not follow the template described by {{RFC8407}} section 3.7 (Security Considerations section).

 # Acknowledgments